el-gringo/RxPaired/README.md

 ([https://127.0.0.1:8695](https://127.0.0.1:8695) by default).
-You will have instructions allowing to generate a debugging "token" (multiple tokens can also be created to allow inspection of multiple devices simultaneously) and then to obtain the client script (more details on how to use it below).
+You will have instructions allowing to generate a debugging "token" (multiple tokens can also be created to allow inspection of multiple devices simultaneously) and then, once you navigated to that token's page, ways to obtain the client script (more details on how to use it below).

 ### Step 2: Linking the client script to your application